 I was on the plane less than 24 hours later, flying upstate NY to the place where I spent my first year in America.

 The last time I saw him a year ago, was when he was still on the list for a bone marrow transplant.
 He was the most optimistic person I knew when it came to challenges, and he was in good spirits, ready to conquer the disease.
-He asked for my help with nutrition (I was a few months away from launching my own nutrition coaching business), and gladly, there was something I could do.
+He asked for my help with nutrition (I was a few months away from launching my own health coaching business), and gladly, there was something I could do.
 I was excited to help my longtime friend.
-He tried for a couple of weeks by adding more vegetables to his meals, skipping sugar and processed carbs, and then things got a bit more stressful nearing the transplant time.
+He tried for a couple of weeks by adding more vegetables to his meals, skipping the sugar and processed carbs, and then things got a bit more stressful nearing the transplant time.
 He told me “I don’t know how much I have left to live, and I want to enjoy my sweets and snacks”.
 I was crushed.

 It broke my heart, but I knew it was not about me.
 I knew he could help support his immune system by eliminating sugar and junk.
 I knew he was scared.
 I knew he was stubborn – that’s the quality we love and hate in people we love.
 But I also knew if he took that small step and created a healthier habit, he could have helped himself… In a way, I think he didn’t want to fight.
 It was easier to eat the same sugar and boxed processed foods as in the last 60 years of his life.

 The next few months were promising yet hard.
 He was going through recovery, slowly and surely.
 Things were looking up in the summer.
 I was busy with my new business, and as usual, we talked daily.
 By Thanksgiving time, though, things had gotten worse.
-He lost his appetite, blood work did not look good, and he started losing weight rapidly.
+He lost his appetite, bloodwork did not look good, and he started losing weight rapidly.
 Then he had a hard time walking, going upstairs (he was stubborn and would go on all fours).
 I was visiting my parents in Russia, and by the time I got back, things turned worse.